benwiz/games/README.md

 ## To Do

-- Sort out an elegant way to deal with the fact that the Spotify access token expires at exactly 1 hour (meaning, likely before the game ends)
-  - Could be something like automatically getting a new access token shortly before it expires and storing the state of the game in the cookie, potentially no one would even notice
+- Automatic spotify token refresh:
+  - If fewer than 5 minutes left on spotify-access-token cookie
+    - Delete the cookie
+    - Create a new cookie called power-hour-configs
+    - Refresh the page
+  - The page must now also look for power-hour-configs cookie, if it exists
+    - Load configs and other state variables from the cookie
+    - Delete the cookie

 - Finalize making everything pretty (or just leave it as is cuz its pretty enough)
 - For final drink, play The Final Countdown